Dr. Lance Jasitt serves as Assistant Athletics Director for Academics and Student Welfare.

 Dr. Jasitt plays a key role in the academic success of each of Tech’s varsity student-athletes, managers, and graduate assistants.
-His primary goals are to provide guidance and academic resources to permit student-athletes to maintain their academic eligibility under NCAA rules and to progress to graduation.
+His primary goals are to provide guidance and coordinate academic resources to permit student-athletes to maintain their academic eligibility under NCAA rules and help them progress to graduation.
 In this process, Dr. Jasitt serves as a primary liaison between coaches and faculty.

-A detail-oriented person and a diligent worker, Dr. Jasitt has developed a solid understanding of the operations of the Athletics Department, the staff and the needs of its student-athletes.
+A detail-oriented professional, Dr. Jasitt has developed a solid understanding of the operations of the Athletics Department, the staff and the needs of its student-athletes.

 In addition to his administrative role within Athletics, Dr. Jasitt is also highly involved in promoting reading and literacy at all age levels.
-He was the 2008-09 president of the TTU Council of the International Reading Association and is still actively involved in that organization.
-He also has served on the President’s Commission on the Status of Women for seven years and has been a member of the President’s Commission on the Status of Blacks since 2014.
+He was the 2008-09 president of the TTU Council of the International Reading Association and has co-taught a graduate-level linguistics course for several years.
+He served on the President’s Commission on the Status of Women for seven years and has been a member of the President’s Commission on the Status of Blacks since 2014.

-Raised in York, Pennsylvania., he earned a bachelor’s degree from Pennsylvania State University in 1978 and added a master’s in public administration from Valdosta State University in 1987.
-In 1993, he received a master’s degree in education from Old Dominion University and added a Ph.D. in literacy education from Tennessee Tech in 2004.
+Raised in York, Pennsylvania, he earned a bachelor’s degree from Penn State University in 1978 and added a master’s in Public Administration from Valdosta State University in 1987.
+In 1993, he received a master’s degree in Education from Old Dominion University and added a PhD in Literacy Education from Tennessee Tech in 2004.